AlifioDitya/Annual-Salary-Prediction-Model/README.md

 # Annual Salary Prediction
-This is a personal machine learning project to predict whether income exceeds $50K/yr based on an Adult Census Income dataset provided by UCI Machine Learning on Kaggle.
+This is a personal machine learning project to predict whether income exceeds $50K/yr based on an Adult Census Income dataset provided by UCI Machine Learning on Kaggle [1].

 ## Dataset
-The dataset contains features such as:
+The dataset contains features such as [2]:
 - **Age**: Describes the age of individuals.
 Continuous.
 - **Workclass**: Private, Self-emp-not-inc, Self-emp-inc, Federal-gov, Local-gov, State-gov, Without-pay, Never-worked.
 - **fnlwgt**: Continuous.